The One Amazing Thing Antimicrobial Lighting Can Do That UV Can’t

 - Cafeterias, classrooms, hallways and gyms in schools

 A century of research illustrates that everyday visible light can effectively reduce contamination on surfaces.
-Studies that link the two date back nearly 130 years to 1892 in England, where filters were used with sunlight to see how well they disinfected.
+Studies that link the two date back nearly 130 years to 1892 in England, where filters were used with sunlight to see how well they decontaminated.

 Like UV lighting, clean, antimicrobial lighting didn’t earn widespread interior application usage until the advent and growth of LEDs for ambient illumination.